-Beliefs, practices, and scriptures of Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
+This course surveys the beliefs, practices, and scriptures of Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
+The course satisfies the Humanities Core requirement.
+This course satisfies the International Exploration requirement.
+Semester Hours 3.0

 PHIL 314: 20th Century Philosophy

 The development of philosophy in the 20th century; logical positivism, ordinary language analysis, existentialism, pragmatism, and process philosophy.